 Each testis (or testicle) is surrounded by a dense connective tissue capsule, the tunica albuginea, which thickens on the posterior side to form the mediastinum testis.
 From this fibrous region, septa penetrate the organ and divide it into about 250 pyramidal compartments or testicular lobules (Figures 21–2 and 21–3).
 Each lobule contains sparse connective tissue with endocrine interstitial cells (or Leydig cells) secreting testosterone, and one to four highly convoluted seminiferous tubules in which sperm production occurs.

 Testes and seminiferous tubules.

 The anatomy of a testis is shown. (a) The diagram shows a partially cutaway sagittal section of the testis. (b) A seminiferous tubule cross section shows spermatogonia (SG) near the periphery, near nuclei of Sertoli cells (SC), primary spermatocytes (PS), and late spermatids (LS) near the lumen, with interstitial cells (IC) in the surrounding connective tissue.
 (X400; H&E)

 Lobules converging at rete testis.

 The dense capsule of the testis, the tunica albuginea, thickens on the posterior side as the mediastinum (M) testis, from which many thin septa (S) subdivide the organ into about 250 lobules.
 Each lobule contains one to four convoluted seminiferous tubules (ST) in a sparse connective tissue interstitium.
-Each tubule is a loop attached by means of a short straight tubule to the rete ...
+Each tubule is a loop attached by means of a short straight tubule to the rete testis (RT), a maze ...